 “It was a blessing that my father lived so long, because he lived until after the bond issue was passed for purchase of open space lands,” Al Blindheim said.
 “This gave us the opportunity to sell the property to someone other than builders and developers.
 This is a special moment for me, my sister, our cousins and long-time neighbors who are here today.
 It means a lot to our family that we were able to preserve this land until it was purchased for permanent open space preservation.
 This land is important because of its history and because it is a beautiful part of nature along Thornton Creek.”

-After 100 years of development in Meadowbrook, the Fischer-Blindheim family legacy has made possible the preservation of a section of Thornton Creek and its surrounding land for the sake of those who will enjoy its beauty in the next 100 years.
+After one hundred years of development in Meadowbrook, the Fischer-Blindheim family legacy has made possible the preservation of a section of Thornton Creek and its surrounding land for the sake of those who will enjoy its beauty in the next one hundred years.

 Edith Fischer Carlson was 94 years old in 1993 when she told me the story of what happened on the day of Fischer family’s 1902 encounter with the notorious bandit Harry Tracy.

 HistoryLink has several articles about the escapades of Harry Tracy, based upon newspaper accounts of the time.
 You will see in Essay #5386 (about the Fischer family) that there are major discrepancies between that account and this one.

 The name “Meadowbrook” was first used for the golf course which opened in 1932, after the Fischers had sold this portion of their land to the golf course company.
 The golf course closed in 1959 and is the present site of Nathan Hale High School.
 Eventually “Meadowbrook” began to be used as the neighborhood name, especially after a community council was established in the 1990s.
 An earlier name for the neighborhood had been Maple Leaf because of the local school, no longer extant.